shdrn2402/Eight-week-SQL-challenge/Case Study #5 - Data Mart/README.md

 >|2        |Middle Aged  |
 >|3 or 4   | Retirees    |
 >
->Add a new demographic column using the following mapping for the first letter in the segment values:
+>- Add a new demographic column using the following mapping for the first letter in the segment values:
 >
 >| segment | demographic |
 >|:--------|:------------|
 >|C        |Couples      |
 >|F	      |Families     |
 >
->Ensure all null string values with an "unknown" string value in the original segment column as well as the new age_band and demographic columns
+>- Ensure all null string values with an "unknown" string value in the original segment column as well as the new age_band and demographic columns
 >
->Generate a new avg_transaction column as the sales value divided by transactions rounded to 2 decimal places for each record
+>- Generate a new avg_transaction column as the sales value divided by transactions rounded to 2 decimal places for each record

 ***Solution:***
 ```SQL